pamidur/aspect-injector/samples/src/Aspects.Lazy/readme.md

-﻿This package provides Lazy proerty.
+﻿This package provides Lazy property.
 Put `LazyAttribute` attribure on your get only properties.

 ```csharp